 The purpose of thumbnail sketches is to advance the concept of artist, art director and editor to a final product.
 It seems like a lot of busy work, but three elements are essential: brainstorming, mind-mapping and closing the gap.
 The following images illustrate the process of thumbnail sketches as it relates to a book cover illustration.
+Three thumbnail cover comps presented to the publisher a couple months back.
+Full-size book cover sketch to gauge color temperature and composition of elements.

 The challenge with working outdoors is no internet connectivity and barely a mobile device signal.
 It makes checking emails and updating social media status and blog posts nearly impossible.
 But, really, the technological detox is quite rewarding.